-These days owning stocks or shares in a company rarely gets you anything beyond the investment value so it is refreshing to know that the cruise industry continues to offer shareholder benefits in the form of onboard credits (OBC).
+These days owning stocks or shares in a company rarely gets you anything beyond the investment value.
+Hence, it is refreshing to know that the cruise industry continues to offer shareholder benefits in the form of onboard credits (OBCs).

 While you can purchase as many or as few shares as you’d like, all the cruise lines that offer shareholder benefits require a minimum of 100 shares to participate in the schemes.
-We cannot recommend you buy shares or offer investment advice but we have found, from personal experience, that holding cruise line shares over time has more than paid for them in terms of onboard credits, particularly as we take multiple cruises per year.
+We cannot recommend you buy shares or offer investment advice, but from personal experience, we have found that holding cruise line shares over time has more than paid for them in terms of onboard credits, mainly as we take multiple cruises per year.

-The beauty of these schemes is that the benefit is valid on all the brands of each particular cruise company.
-For example, Carnival Corporation has 13 brands, and the shareholder benefits are available on most of the brands in the group.
+The beauty of these schemes is that the benefit is valid for all the brands of each cruise company.
+For example, Carnival Corporation has 13 brands, and shareholder benefits are available on most of the brands in the group.
 We typically receive the OBC benefit when we cruise with Seabourn and Cunard.

 Ultimately, only you can decide what is best for your personal financial situation; we can neither support nor advise against your decision to purchase stocks or shares.
 We strongly advise doing your own research and seeking advice from your financial adviser before making any stock or share purchase.

 There are a growing number of price comparison sites which allow you to track and follow the cruise prices.
 These include Compare ThatCruise and Travel Supermarket.com.
 These are a great source of information, but as we have highlighted before, always use this information as a guide when talking to your travel agent.
 It is however unlikely that you will get the best cruise deals online.

 15. Book a Back to Back (B2B) Cruise